 Press release from the North Carolina Department of Commerce:

-Unemployment rates (not seasonally adjusted) decreased in all 100 of North Carolina’s counties in March.
-Hyde County had the highest unemployment rate at 12.7 percent, while Buncombe County had the lowest at 3.3 percent.
-All 15 of the state’s metro areas experienced rate decreases.
-Among the metro areas, Rocky Mount at 6.3 percent had the highest rate, and Asheville had the lowest rate at 3.5 percent.
-The March not seasonally adjusted statewide rate was 4.3 percent.
+Unemployment rates (not seasonally adjusted) increased in 95 of North Carolina’s counties in May, decreased in three, and remained unchanged in two.
+Hyde County had the highest unemployment rate at 6.8 percent, while Buncombe County had the lowest at 3.1 percent.
+All 15 of the state’s metro areas experienced rate increases.
+Among the metro areas, Rocky Mount at 5.5 percent had the highest rate and Asheville had the lowest rate at 3.3 percent.
+The May not seasonally adjusted statewide rate was 4.0 percent.

-When compared to the same month last year, not seasonally adjusted unemployment rates decreased in 76 counties, increased in 17, and remained unchanged in seven.
-A total of 13 metro areas experienced rate decreases over the year, and two remained unchanged.
+When compared to the same month last year, not seasonally adjusted unemployment rates increased in 94 counties, decreased in four, and remained unchanged in two.
+Fourteen metro areas experienced rate increases over the year and one decreased.

 It is important to note that employment estimates are subject to large seasonal patterns; therefore, it is advisable to focus on over-the-year changes in the not seasonally adjusted estimates.

-The next unemployment update is scheduled for Friday, May 18, 2018, when the state unemployment rate for April 2018 will be released.
+The next unemployment update is scheduled for Friday, July 19, 2019 when the state unemployment rate for June 2019 will be release.